themrchas/vue-deploy-1/README.md

 ### Examples

 - Using Vue instances with javascript variables.
-  - Examples of bringing in javascript varibales in window scope and attempting to make them reactive.
+  - Examples of bringing in javascript variables in window scope and attempting to make them reactive.
 Was able to bring in the javascript variable and make reactive, but it was only one-way binding.
 Changes within Vue were not pushed back into the javascript variable.
 The possible work-around was to use 'vm.vueVariableName' in window scope to grab changes, but this is not truly reactive.
   - Does not use main.js
 - Using Vue templates with scoped bootstrap and bootstrap-vue